 Table of Contents

-The reMarkable is a compelling piece of hardware — a paper-like e-ink tablet running a full Linux system under the hood.
-The entry price is steep for what the stock software offers, but the device's open architecture makes it unusually extensible.
+The reMarkable is a great piece of hardware.
+It is a paper-like e-ink tablet, and it runs a full Linux system under the hood.
+The entry price is steep for what the stock software gives you.
+But the device is open, so you can add a lot to it.
+It has the same do-it-yourself spirit as extending your browser with JavaScript bookmarklets.

 Connecting via SSH

-With those credentials, connecting to the tablet is straightforward as long as it is on the same network as your computer:
+With those details, it is easy to connect to the tablet.
+It just has to be on the same network as your computer:

 ssh root@<tablet-ip>

-Once connected, neofetch reveals the underlying system: Codex Linux running on a Freescale i.MX6 SoloLite CPU.
+Once you connect, neofetch shows the system under the hood: Codex Linux on a Freescale i.MX6 SoloLite CPU.

 Toltec